Exact Verification of Graph Neural Networks with Incremental Constraint Solving: Comprehensive Experimental Results

 \subsection{Comparison with \textsc{SCIP-MPNN}}

-\tablename~\ref{tab:fullcompare_cora} and \tablename~\ref{tab:fullcompare_citeseer} show detailed comparison results of \textsc{GNNev} and \textsc{SCIP-MPNN} under different global structural perturbation budgets $\Delta$.
-The average runtime, the number of solved tasks, and the number of winning tasks (i.e., when the runtime of the current verifier is shorter than other verifier(s) on that task) for each verifier are listed for the set of all instances and the set of robust instances, respectively.
-Across models with varying layer depth and under different budgets, \textsc{GNNev} consistently outperformed \textsc{SCIP-MPNN} in terms of the number of winning tasks, especially on the robust instances.
+As described in Section~\ref{sec:exp}.2, we compared the performance of \textsc{GNNev} and \textsc{SCIP-MPNN} on sum-aggregated {3-layer} GNNs. \tablename~\ref{tab:fullcompare_cora} shows the comprehensive comparison results under different global structural perturbation budgets $\Delta$.
+The average runtime, the number of solved tasks, and the number of winning tasks (i.e., when the runtime of the current verifier is shorter than other verifier(s) on that task) for each verifier are reported for the set of all instances and the set of robust instances, respectively.
+Across models under different budgets, \textsc{GNNev} consistently outperformed \textsc{SCIP-MPNN} in terms of the number of winning tasks, especially on the robust instances.